wwarthen/RomWBW/ReadMe.txt

 ***********************************************************************

 Wayne Warthen (wwarthen@gmail.com)
-Version 2.9.1-pre.15, 2019-05-15
+Version 2.9.1-pre.16, 2019-05-25
 https://www.retrobrewcomputers.org/

-RomWBW is a ROM-based implementation of CP/M-80 2.2 and Z-System for all RetroBrew Computers Z80/Z180 hardware platforms including SBC 1/2, Zeta 1/2, N8, Mark IV, and RC2014.
+RomWBW is a ROM-based implementation of CP/M-80 2.2 and Z-System for all RetroBrew Computers Z80/Z180 hardware platforms including SBC 1/2, Zeta 1/2, N8, Mark IV, RC2014, and Easy Z80.
 Virtually all RetroBrew hardware is supported including floppy, hard disk (IDE, CF Card, SD Card), Video, and keyboard.
 VT-100 terminal emulation is built-in.

 The RomWBW ROM loads and runs the built-in operating systems directly from the ROM and includes a selection of standard/useful applications